Frames of translates for model sets

 Let $\Om\subset \R^n$ be compact, equal to the closure of its interior, and to have boundary of Lebesgue measure $0$.
 We call $\Om$ a window.
 Then the model set $\La(\Om)$ is defined as

 Model set is {\it simple} if $n=1$ and $\Om$ is an interval, and it is {\it generic} if the boundary of $\Om$ has no common points with $p_2(\Ga)$.
 Additionally, if $\Om$ is symmetric around the origin then $0\in\La(\Om)$.
-The points $\la^\star$, where $\la\in L$, are equidistributed in $\Om$.
-The "dual model set" $\La^*(W)$ is defined as

-where, again, $W \subset \R^n$ is compact, equal to the closure of its interior, and has boundary of Lebesgue measure $0$, and it follows that the points $\alpha^\circ$ are equidistributed in $W$. \begin{example} Let $\Ga \subseteq \R^m \times \R$ be a lattice given by
+We will be working only with simple model sets.
+We assume, without loss of generality, that from now on $\Om$ is symmetric around the origin.